Bro. Eli: The Overall Servant

 Bro.
 Eli became busier than ever.
 Apart from his broadcast schedules on radio and television, Bro.
 Soriano also held Bible Expositions in different locations across the country from covered basketball courts, to stadiums and coliseums.

-When the 2000s came and the Internet had opened a new kind of avenue to connect with people across the planet, Bro.
+With the Internet opening a new of avenue to connect with people across the planet, Bro.
 Eli and Bro.
-Daniel launched www.AngDatingDaan.org.
-Even back then, it featured a live video streaming service of The Old Path.
+Daniel launched www.AngDatingDaan.org in 2000.

 The Old Path program, its host and staff also garnered accolades from various award-giving bodies.
 Not to mention, the different charities, such as Bible-giving and blood donation, that Bro.
 Eli and Bro.
 Daniel had been carrying out since the 90s.

 Of course, not everyone thought the same, for as with the most well-meaning of intentions and actions since time immemorial, they were not without controversy for others.

 Bro.
 Eli’s no-nonsense, scientific and straight-from-the-Scriptures way of preaching had earned his name its connotation with the word “Basa,” or “Read.”